 Rating: 6/10 Release: 16 November 2018 Label: AFM Records After over a dozen releases of relentless Celtic influenced Death Metal I’m sure everybody is wondering what Suidakra’s first ever fully acoustic album will sound like.
 Don’t expend any valuable seconds on the question, it’s their Black Album.
-To …Continue reading →
+To be honest …Continue reading →

-Dong Open Air 14.06.2016 – 16-06-2016 Report by Rein Great little festival in western Germany The Germans have their own words for everything.
+Dong Open Air 14.06.2016 – 16-06-2016 Great little festival in western Germany The Germans have their own words for everything.
 So, calling this festival a hidden gem, in German you would address it as a ‘Geheimtipp’.
 And that is just what this festival is.
-Just over the …Continue reading →
+Just over the border from Holland …Continue reading →

-Rating: 7.5/10 Release: 20/5/2016 Label: AFM Records German metallers Suidakra have been a reliable part of the metal scene for more than 20 years now.
+Rating: 7.5/10 Release: 20 May 2016 Label: AFM Records German metallers Suidakra have been a reliable part of the metal scene for more than 20 years now.
 Sometimes more leaning towards black metal, often on the edge of melodic death and always with some folk elements incorporated in their style. …Continue reading →

 5, 6 October Oberhausen and Tilburg Every folk- and paganfan knows it by now; Heidenfest.
 This year it was hard to escape this great feast.
 With a various mix between large bands like Ensiferum, Equilibrium and Turisas, and small bands like Winterstorm and Frosttide, it promised to be a great …Continue reading →

 The 24th edition of the biggest metal-festival in the world and of course we are joining in this year as well.
 Tuesday we travel towards the Mekka of Metal to stay one week in the holy lands of Wacken Open Air.

 And once more, it’s going to be a good year with big names and a lot of folk-metal.